KetaBeraia/learning-C/README.md

 # Small C Projects

-A collection of small, terminal-based projects written in C while learning core programming fundamentals.
+A collection of small, terminal-based programs written in C to practice core programming fundamentals.

 These projects are intentionally simple.
 The focus is on correctness, clarity, and understanding low-level concepts rather than visual polish or advanced abstractions.